dinoDanic/diny/README.md

   - **Exit** - Cancel the process
 - 🧠 Smart regeneration that learns from previous attempts
 - ✍️ Custom feedback system for precise message refinement
+- 📊 Timeline analysis of commit history and message patterns

 ---